ministryofjustice/cloud-platform-user-guide/source/documentation/getting-started/ecr-setup.md

 4\.
 Adapt the definition from the example described in the [cloud-platform-terraform-ecr-credentials module](https://github.com/ministryofjustice/cloud-platform-terraform-ecr-credentials/tree/master/examples); make sure you adjust the values of `team_name`, `repo_name` `name` and `namespace` to what is appropriate for your environment.

-Note: A default ECR lifecycle policy is set, that will only keep the 100 most recent versions of an image.
-More infomation on the ECR lifecycle policy avalible [here.](tasks.html#ecr-lifecycle-policy)

 5\. git add, commit and push to your branch.